Introduction

 OTA Compressed Image

-When OTA Image Compression is enabled, the OTA image will be compressed and image size will be reduced, which can save the flash space effectively.
+When the OTA Image Compression is enabled, the application image will be compressed and image size will be reduced, which can save the flash space effectively.

-The OTA Image Compression only compresses the APP image which named with suffix of app.bin.
-After compression finishes, the compressed APP image will be generated in directory image, which named with suffix of app_compress.bin.
-And at the same time, the compressed APP image will be integrated into ota_all.bin.
+The OTA Image Compression only compresses the application image which named with suffix of app.bin.
+After compression finishes, the compressed application image will be generated in directory image with suffix app_compress.bin.
+Additionally, the compressed application image will be integrated into ota_all.bin, which will be used in OTA applications.

 The compression algorithm uses LZMA.
 LZMA stands for Lempel-Ziv-Markov chain Algorithm.
 It is a lossless data compression algorithm developed by Igor Pavlov, known for its high compression ratio and relatively low decompression memory requirements.
 The LZMA algorithm is commonly used in 7z format compressed files and is widely applied in 7-Zip software.

 Here, we use compression rate to represent compression efficiency.
-The compression rate is computed as follows:
+The compression rate is calculated as follows:

-The compression rate depends on the image content.
-Usually, the compression rate is in the range of 60 to 70 percent.
+The compression rate can be influenced by the content of the image.
+Usually, the compression rate is in the range of 50 to 70 percent.
 The more complex of the original image content, the higher compression rate will be.

 Users can generate OTA compressed image by the following steps: